Rajagopal9597/Rajagopal9597/README.md

 - 👋 Hi, I’m Raja gopal
-- 👀 I’m interested to work as a Frontend developer
+- 👀 I’m interested to work as a Mern stack developer
 - 🌱 I’m currently learning Node.js
 - 💞️ I’m looking to collabrate in react projects
 - 📫 How to reach me raj257140@gmail.com / 7411395934